bakks/butterfish/README.md

 - This is an experimental MacOS/Linux command line tool for using GPT-3.
 You give it your OpenAI key and it runs queries.
 - What can you do with it?
+  - _Ask questions in your shell with recent history_
   - Run raw GPT prompts.
   - Semantically summarize local content.
   - Generate and run shell commands.